Oluwasetemi/css-note/slides.md

 }
 ```

-- The <kbd>axis</kbd> drives the progress of the timeline, and the value it accepts are block(default), inline, y, or x.
+- The `axis` drives the progress of the timeline, and the value it accepts are block(default), inline, y, or x.
-- The <kbd>view-timeline-inset</kbd> gives adjustment of the view propgress visiblity range, and the value is either auto(default), <kbd>length-percentage</kbd>.
+- The `view-timeline-inset` gives adjustment of the view propgress visiblity range, and the value is either auto(default), `length-percentage`.

 Click to learn more about <a class="bg-purple px-4" href="https://scroll-driven-animations.style/">Scroll Driven Animation</a>